Pauan/ar/lib/nuit/README.md

       11 - Secret of the Forest
       36 - The Brink of Time

-The above is intended to describe a playlist of music files.
-It is equivalent to the following JSON:
+Is the same as this JSON:

+    [
-    [["playlist", "5 Stars",
+      ["playlist", "5 Stars",
         "05 - Memories of Green",
         "51 - Time Circuits",
         "55 - Undersea Palace"],
       ["playlist", "4 Stars",
         "47 - Battle with Magus",
         "53 - Sara's (Schala's) Theme",
-       "64 - To Far Away Times"]
+        "64 - To Far Away Times"],
       ["playlist", "3 Stars",
         "11 - Secret of the Forest",
-       "36 - The Brink of Time"]]
+        "36 - The Brink of Time"]

-How does it work?
-There are special characters that can only appear at the start of a line.
-They are called sigils:

-  * The `@` sigil creates a list:

-      * Anything between the `@` and the first whitespace character[1] is the first element of the list.

-      * The rest of the line is treated as a new line, which means you may use sigils:

-            @foo @bar qux

-        The above is equivalent to the JSON array `["foo", ["bar", "qux"]]`

-      * Every line that's indented further than the `@` is added to the list.

-  * The `#` sigil creates a comment.
-Anything that is indented greater than the `#` is completely ignored by the parser.

-  * The \` sigil creates a multi-line string that contains everything that is indented greater than \`:

-        ` foobar
-          quxcorge
-          nou

-    The above is equivalent to this JSON:

-        "foobar\nquxcorge\nnou"

-  * The `"` sigil is exactly like \` except it converts newlines[2] to a single space:

-        " foobar
-          quxcorge
-          nou

-    The above is equivalent to this JSON:

-        "foobar quxcorge nou"

-    In addition, within the string, `\` has the following meaning:

-      * `\\` inserts a literal `\`
-      * `\<newline>` inserts a literal newline[2]
-      * `\u` starts a Unicode code point escape[3]

-  * The `\` sigil creates a new string which contains the next sigil and continues until the end of the line[2]:

-        \@foobar    Nuit
-        "@foobar"   JSON

-        \#foobar    Nuit
-        "#foobar"   JSON

-        \`foobar    Nuit
-        "`foobar"   JSON

-        \"foobar    Nuit
-        "\"foobar"  JSON

-        \\foobar    Nuit
-        "\\foobar"  JSON

-If a line does not start with any of the above sigils it is treated as a string that continues until the end of the line[2].
+    ]

 That's it!
-The only thing left to describe is some Unicode stuff.
+The only thing left to describe is some Unicode details.

 Unicode